filius23/andreas/courses/ggplot_flipbook/README.md

 ## What you'll learn:
 - How to create descriptive plots using `ggplot2`.
-- How to build coefficient plots and interpret them.
+- How to build coefficient plots and adjusted prediction plots.
 - How to apply layers and customize your plots in `ggplot2`.
 - An introduction to `ggplot2`'s extensions and their applications.